SysKitTeam/docs-spdockit/installation/installation-faq.md

 ### If I choose the “Run only” option in SPDocKit, what happens?
 If you choose “Run only”, the following features will not be available:

-* SPDocKit Service and all autoamtic features
+* SPDocKit Service and all automatic features
 * Permissions Explorer History
 * Site Explorer History
 * Permissions Reports